-Just because you can't travel overseas right now, doesn't mean you can't travel and explore [Sorry to those of you in Melbourne right now – I’m thinking of you and hope you can start exploring again soon].
+Just because you can't travel overseas right now, doesn't mean you can't travel and explore [when lockdown restrictions permit, of course].
 Take this opportunity to explore your own backyard.
 I guarantee you there are places to see and things to do in your own city and state!
 Maybe it's somewhere you've always been interested in and felt "you can do that any time", so instead opted for an overseas trip.
 Broome in WA is one of those places for me.
 People from Australia, and all over the world, dream of travelling to Broome to explore the sun-kissed lands in the North West, yet being a WA local, I had yet to go myself, until recently.

 The dry season is generally the best time to visit Broome.
 This is typically between April and October.
 During this time you get to experience warm days, balmy nights and perfect blue skies.
 I was fortunate enough to escape the cold and wet Perth winter and traded it in for the perfect weather in Broome for 5 days.
 With a roller-coaster of a year so far, I was looking forward to a short holiday away.